Fatigue choices booklet

 Fatigue can differ very much from person to person and can often worsen existing symptoms or bring on new ones.
 Some people find that fatigue can make limbs feel heavy and grip more difficult.
 Things like concentration, vision and speech can temporarily worsen.

-There are certain things which can bring on fatigue.
+There are certain things that can bring on fatigue.
 When you know what these things are for you, fatigue is easier to either deal with or avoid completely.
 Some of the most common triggers can be a hot day, humid weather, a hot bath, over-exertion, over-tiredness, a heavy meal, smoking and stress.
-Fatigue can also be one of the major symptoms of a food allergy.

 What causes fatigue?

 Fatigue in MS is thought to be caused by many factors.
 There are two distinct types of fatigue – primary and secondary (4).

 Primary fatigue is believed to be down to the disease process itself and is caused by the demyelination in the central nervous system.
 The slowing of messages from the brain and spinal cord and a buildup of muscle weakness combined can be a cause of primary fatigue.

 Secondary fatigue is not directly caused by MS itself, but where the body tries to compensate for other symptoms caused by MS. For example, sleep disturbance can be common due to spasms, pain or bladder problems.
 This will contribute to MS-related fatigue.
 Side effects from medications, stress, depression and other symptoms can all cause secondary fatigue.

 It is important to find out the best way of managing fatigue.
 To do this you need to understand it and find out what triggers it.
 It may be caused by another symptom that could be easily treatable.
 For example, if bladder problems at night are disturbing your sleep, then make an appointment to see your GP, MS nurse or continence advisor.
 This can be assessed and hopefully treated.